honzajavorek/honzajavorek.cz/README.md

 ## ⚙️ Plugins

-For the personal site (the index template) to work properly, there are a few plugins injecting additional data to Pelican's context.
-They're prefixed with `home_` so they're easy to distinguish.
-They pick up static data from `content/data` or fetch it from the internet by external HTTP requests.
+For the personal site (the index template) to work properly, there is a plugin `appearances`.
+It picks up static data from `content/data` or fetches it from the internet by external HTTP requests, and then injects additional information to Pelican's context.

 The `alternates` plugin looks for meta data ending with `-url` in the articles and provides a list of alternate places where the article has been published.
 As an example, `Zdrojak-URL: https://zdrojak.cz/my-article` would appear as an alternate in the article's meta data.

+The `readtime` plugin calculates estimated reading time for each article.

 The `comments` plugin looks for meta data ending with `-comments` in the articles and provides a list of places where the article has been shared and where people can discuss it.
 As an example, `Twitter-Comments: https://twitter.com/honzajavorek/status/1a2b3c4d5` would appear in the `comments` list in the article's meta data.